university-bootcamp/coding-environment/windows-vagrant.md

 **First**, visit the website to download the [PuTTY SSH Client](http://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
 After downloading the executable, copy the `putty.exe` file onto your Desktop.

 ### Program 4 — Vagrant

-* Go to the [Vagrant Download Page](http://www.vagrantup.com/downloads.html), click Find the Windows section and click "Universal (32 and 64-bit)".
-Run the file you downloaded and follow the instructions (you're clicking next most of the time) and download the installer.

 **First**, visit the [Vagrant Download Page](http://www.vagrantup.com/downloads.html), find and click the Windows selection.
 Choose the selection for `Universal (32 and 64-bit)` programs and download the installer.